Lingel937/Lingel937/README.md

 - 👋 Hi, I’m @Lingel937
 - 👀 I’m interested in Physics, Math and Engineering
-- 🌱 I’m currently learning UE4
+- 🌱 I’m currently learning whatever ther is to learn
 - 💞️ I’m looking to collaborate on projects to get connected with fun people around the world
 <!---
 Lingel937/Lingel937 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.